How Much Will SAP S/4HANA Implementation Really Cost You?

 • Defining project scope

 Any lack of proper planning would tend to result in budget overruns in the future.
-Investing time initially helps companies to save a considerable sum of money spent on rework.
+Investing time initially helps companies save a considerable amount of money on rework.
+Moreover, taking a detailed look at where S/4HANA migration costs actually land in 2026 can help businesses plan their budgets more effectively.

 Step 2: Selecting the appropriate Migration Approach